amosproj/amos2025ws02-backup-cluster-manager/.github/ISSUE_TEMPLATE/feature_request.md

 * New feature code has been documented
 * Component builds with build pipeline
 * Component tests have been written and pass
-* Feature has been review by other Software Developers

 ## DoD general criteria
 * Feature has been fully implemented